CoFH/cofh.github.io/docs/thermal-foundation/world/mobs/blitz/index.md

 Drops
 -----

-When killed, Blitzes may drop up to two pieces of [niter](/docs/thermal-foundation/items/materials/other/niter/), and may drop one [blitz rod](/docs/thermal-foundation/items/materials/elemental/blitz-rod/).
+When killed by a player, blitzes may drop up to two pieces of [niter](/docs/thermal-foundation/items/materials/other/niter/), and may drop one [blitz rod](/docs/thermal-foundation/items/materials/elemental/blitz-rod/).
 They drop more items if a [Looting](https://minecraft.gamepedia.com/Looting)